 How do I participate in the Plan?
 1 How is my service determined for purposes of Plan eligibility?
-3 What service is counted for purposes of Plan eligibility?
+2 What service is counted for purposes of Plan eligibility?
 3 What happens if I'm a Participant, terminate employment and then I'm rehired?
+3

-3 ARTICLE II EMPLOYEE CONTRIBUTIONS What are elective deferrals and how do I contribute them to the Plan?
-What are rollover contributions?
-4 ARTICLE III EMPLOYER CONTRIBUTIONS What is the Employer matching contribution and how is it allocated?
-4 What is the Employer nonelective contribution and how is it allocated?
-What are forfeitures and how are they used?
-ARTICLE IV COMPENSATION AND ACCOUNT BALANCE What compensation is used to determine my Plan benefits?
+ARTICLE II EMPLOYEE CONTRIBUTIONS

+What are elective deferrals and how do I contribute them to the Plan?
+3 What are rollover contributions?
+4

+ARTICLE III EMPLOYER CONTRIBUTIONS

+What is the Employer matching contribution and how is it allocated?
+What is the Employer nonelective contribution and how is it allocated?

+ARTICLE IV COMPENSATION AND ACCOUNT BALANCE

+What compensation is used to determine my Plan benefits?
 5 Is there a limit on the amount of compensation which can be considered?
-Is there a limit on how much can be contributed to my account each year?
-How is the money in the Plan invested?
+6 Is there a limit on how much can be contributed to my account each year?
+6 How is the money in the Plan invested?
 6 Will Plan expenses be deducted from my account balance?
+6

-6 ARTICLE V VESTING What is my vested interest in my account?
-7 How is my service determined for vesting purposes?
-What service is counted for vesting purposes?
-What happens to my non-vested account balance if I'm rehired?
-ARTICLE VI DISTRIBUTIONS PRIOR TO TERMINATION OF EMPLOYMENT Can I withdraw money from my account while working?
-8 Can I withdraw money from my account in the event of financial hardship?
-9 ARTICLE VII DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT When can I get money out of the Plan?
+ARTICLE V VESTING

+What is my vested interest in n iv account?
+7 what is my vested interest in n . /

+ARTICLE VI DISTRIBUTIONS PRIOR TO TERMINATION OF EMPLOYMENT

+Can I withdraw money from my account while working?
+7 Can I withdraw money from my account in the event of financial hardship?
+8

+ARTICLE VII

+DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT

+When can I get money out of the Plan?
 9 What is Normal Retirement Age and what is the significance of reaching Normal Retirement Age?
-When am I considered to be disabled under the Plan?
-How will my benefits be paid to me?
-10 May I elect another distribution method?
-11
+9 When am I considered to be disabled under the Plan?
+9 How will my benefits be paid to me? .
+9 May I elect another distribution method? .
+10